 3 WEEKS IN ITINERARY THE UK AND IRELAND

-Ireland on the other hand is known for being the home of St Patrick’s day, Guinness beer, and Irish whisky and coffee.
-For visitors to Ireland, there are also natural wonders to explore such as Killarney National Park, Rock of Cashel, and Ring of Kerry.
+Ireland, on the other hand, is known for being the home of St Patrick’s Day, Guinness beer, and Irish whisky and coffee.
+For visitors to Ireland, there are also natural wonders to explore, such as Killarney National Park, the Rock of Cashel, and the Ring of Kerry.
 You can also find tons of scenes on Game of Thrones that were filmed in Ireland.

 Ireland and Northern Ireland for 5 days